pjuhasz/flood_js/README.md

 Installation
 ------------

-Clone the repo or just download [flood.html](flood.html) and open it in the browser.
+Clone the repo, download [flood.html](flood.html) and open it in the browser, or just go to [my github.io page](https://pjuhasz.github.io/flood_js/flood.html).

 Excuses^WMotivation
 -------------------